 that there is no realistic alternative to a given standpoint, status or action,

-ruling any and all other options irrelevant, or announcing that a decision has been made
+arbitrarily ruling any and all other options out of bounds, or announcing that a decision has been made

 and any further discussion is

-insubordination, disloyalty, or simply a waste of valuable time when
+insubordination, disloyalty, disobedience or simply a waste of precious time when

 there's a job to be done.
 (See also, "Taboo;" "Finish the Job.")